TANG16/EckovationMatlabProject/README.md

-# EckovationMatlabProject
+# [Eckovation](https://www.eckovation.com/) Matlab Final Internship Project
-This is an internship project for Matlab Eckovation course to build a Homogenous Image Dataset and performing Facial Identification in Matlab
+This is an internship project for Matlab course created by Eckovation to build a Homogenous Image Dataset and performing Facial Identification in Matlab
 Problem: Create a UI that browses for certain faces and obtains the image in real time to identify the faces in the newly fed image.
 Use Matlab App designer to create the UI.

 Step 1: Create your custom dataset using Matlab.
 Download the existing image dataset folder as a zip file from this link and extract it to a folder face_recognition.
 After completing the download, your face_recognition folder should look like this: